funkhaus/wordpress-theme-boilerplate/README.md

 Below are some general guidelines to follow while you get started:

+### Installation

+1. Download this repo and paste in the `wp-content/themes` directory on your local setup.
+(Recommended: [Local by Flywheel](https://local.getflywheel.com/))
+1. Rename the `wp-content/themes/template` folder to the name of the theme (see [Theme Setup](#theme-setup)).
+1. Use Terminal to navigate to the `src` directory of your theme.
+1. `npm run initial` to install dependencies.
+1. `npm run dev` to build your file and watch for changes.

+That's it!
+You'll develop using the `src/index.js` and `src/style.css` files as entry points, and every time you make a change, the code will recompile to `js/bundle.js`.
+The CSS is included in this bundled file.

 ### Theme Setup

 The theme directory name should be something short and indicative of the client's name, with the year the theme was built.
 For example, `bmw2015`, or `prettybird2015`.
 We do it this way so we can quickly tell how old a code base is, and easily build a new theme years later, and not worry about local caching of files.